Visit our YouTube channel for more

 [And on] the day of ‘Arafah, the time of ‘Asr is better than its beginning.

-They are encouraged with the virtues of the latter [periods of] times over the first, so they may be active during the latter [period] of time.
-So they may be active during the latter [period] of time, and then do righteous actions.
+And the wisdom behind that – and Allaah has the complete knowledge [of all affairs] – is that when the souls begin to do [righteous] actions, they become tired and bored; so they are encouraged, they are encouraged with the virtues of the latter [periods of] time over the beginning [periods of time], so they may be [motivated to be] active during the latter [period] of time, so they may be active during the latter [period] of time, and then do righteous actions.